Access to subsidized long-term care is coordinated by Island Health staff.

 Motorized Scooter Policy

+As per Island Health pet policy.
 Visiting pets are encouraged and welcome on a leash.
 They should be parasite-free and up-to-date on shots.
+Pets are not allowed in areas were food is prepared or served.

-- a Resident Monitoring system monitors residents in their bedrooms when they are unable to call for help when they need it, using passive sensors to notify staff when a resident exits their bed or room.
+• Resident monitoring system: monitors residents in their bedrooms when they are unable to call for help when needed.
+System uses passive sensors to notify staff when a resident exits their bed or room.

 During influenza season (typically December-March), to help protect patients from the flu, all visitors will be expected to wear a mask in our facilities if they have not had a flu shot.
 For more information, please read our Frequently Asked Questions and Influenza Protection Policy.